-- The City Administrator, or designee, may terminate an employee for cause.
+- i.
+The City Administrator, or designee, may terminate an employee for cause.
 However, three or more (≥3) terminations of Department Heads within a twelve (12) month period must include the advice and consent of the Mayor and Council following the decision to terminate but prior to the implementation of the decision.
 Consultation with the Mayor and Council should include the impact such a decision would have on the organization's ability to maintain uninterrupted City services as well as the overall institutional knowledge base. - ii.
-When terminating an employee for cause, the City Administrator, or designee, shall follow the due process proceedings hereinafter set forth in this section, entitled, "Imposing Disciplinary Action". - 2.
-Causes for Disciplinary Action. - A. Causes for disciplinary action, up to and including termination, may include, but are not limited to, the following: - i.
-Violation of local, state or federal law, other than minor traffic offenses. - ii.
-Violation of the Code of Conduct as defined herein. - iii.
-Conduct which endangers the peace and safety of others or poses a threat to the public interest. - iv.
-Unjustified interference with work of other Lehi City employees. - v.
-Misconduct.
+When terminating an employee for cause, the City Administrator, or designee, shall follow the due process proceedings hereinafter set forth in this section, entitled, "Imposing Disciplinary Action".

+2. Causes for Disciplinary Action

+- a.
+Causes for disciplinary action, up to and including termination, may include, but are not limited to, the following: - i.
+Violation of local, state or federal law, other than minor traffic offenses - ii.
+Violation of the Code of Conduct as defined herein - iii.
+Conduct which endangers the peace and safety of others or poses a threat to the public interest - iv.
+Unjustified interference with work of other Lehi City employees - v.
+Misconduct - vi.
-vi.
 Malfeasance.
-Action taken to injure the public's interests, violate public trust; or act contrary to law. vii.
+Action taken to injure the public's interests, violate public trust; or act contrary to law

+- vii.
 Misfeasance.
-Wrongful use of a normally lawful act or authority. viii. ix.
-X. xi.
-Insubordination. xii. .
-Failure to maintain skills. xiii. .
-Inadequate performance of duties. xiv.
-XV. xvi. xvii. xviii. i.
-Discrimination in hiring, assignment, or promotion. xix.
-XX.
-Violation of the Personnel Policies and Procedures. xxi.
-Use of alcohol, drugs, or medication, even if prescribed by a physician, which affects job performance. xxii.
-Knowingly marking the time slip of another employee, authorizing one's time slip to be marked by another employee, unauthorized alteration of a time slip. xxiii.
-Unauthorized possession of firearms, weapons, or explosives on Lehi City owned : property.
-XXIV.
-Threatening, intimidating, coercing, or interfering with fellow employees on the job, or the public at large.
-XXV.
-Theft or removal of any Lehi City property or property of any employee from the work area premises without proper authorization.
-XXV1.
-Gambling or engaging in a lottery at any Lehi City work area. xxvii.
-Misusing, destroying, or damaging any Lehi City property or the property of any employees. xxviii.
-Deliberately restricting output. xxix.
-Drinking any alcoholic beverage during the workday, or being under the influence of illicit drugs, alcohol, or medication that affects job performance during the workday.
-XXX.
-Sleeping during working hours, with the obvious exception of fireman employees. xxxi.
-Fighting (verbal or physical) on Lehi City premises. xxxii.
-Bringing firearms or weapons onto Lehi City premises, with the obvious exception of police officer employees. xxxiii.
-Any act which might endanger the safety or lives of others. xxxiv.
-Fraternization with an employee working in same department.
-XXXV.
-Violating the Utah Municipal Officers' and Employees' Ethics Act.

-- 3. Imposing Disciplinary Action. - A. The City Administrator shall conduct disciplinary action in a consistent manner.
+Wrongful use of a normally lawful act or authority - viii.
+Nonfeasance.
+Neglect; purposeful non-action - ix.
+Incompetence - x.
+Negligence - xi.
+Insubordination - xii.
+Failure to maintain skills - xiii.
+Inadequate performance of duties - xiv.
+Unauthorized absence - xv.
+Falsification or unauthorized alteration of records - xvi.
+Violation of Lehi City policies - xvii.
+Falsification of employment application - xviii.
+Discrimination in hiring, assignment, or promotion - xix.
+Sexual or other harassment - xx.
+Violation of the Personnel Policies and Procedures - xxi.
+Use of alcohol, drugs, or medication, even if prescribed by a physician, which affects job performance - xxii.
+Knowingly marking the time slip of another employee, authorizing one's time slip to be marked by another employee, unauthorized alteration of a time slip - xxiii.
+Unauthorized possession of firearms, weapons, or explosives on Lehi City owned property - xxiv.
+Threatening, intimidating, coercing, or interfering with fellow employees on the job, or the public at large - xxv.
+Theft or removal of any Lehi City property or property of any employee from the work area premises without proper authorization - xxvi.
+Gambling or engaging in a lottery at any Lehi City work area - xxvii.
+Misusing, destroying or damaging any Lehi City property or the property of any employees - xxviii.
+Deliberately restricting output - xxix.
+Drinking any alcoholic beverage during the workday, or being under the influence of illicit drugs, alcohol, or medication that affects job performance during the workday - xxx.
+Sleeping during working hours, with the obvious exception of fireman employee - xxxi.
+Fighting (verbal or physical) on Lehi City premises - xxxii.
+Bringing firearms or weapons onto Lehi City premises, with the obvious exception of police officer employees - xxxiii.
+Any act which might endanger the safety or lives of others - xxxiv.
+Fraternization with an employee working in the same department - xxxv.
+Violating the Utah Municipal Officers' and Employees' Ethics Act a.
+The City Administrator shall conduct disciplinary action in a consistent manner.